 - Users can use voice to perform actions like open, close, select apps and so on

 So how is it changing the healthcare world?

-Stryker is a company that specializes in building orthopedic devices, implants and designing operating rooms.
-The company, with the help of HoloLens, designs virtual (3D) operating equipments and decides on appropriate placements without going through the trouble of practically doing it.
+Stryker is a company that specializes in building orthopaedic devices, implants and designing operating rooms.
+The company, with the help of HoloLens, designs virtual (3D) operating equipment and decides on appropriate placements without going through the trouble of practically building it.

 In January 2017, Philips announced its new AR-powered surgery navigation technology to be used in their ‘hybrid Ors’.
 The AR functionality allows surgeons to combine patient anatomy with high resolution 3D models to aid in performing accurate pedicle screw placement in the spine.

 Previous study has found that through the aid of this technology, the accuracy seemed to have increased to 85% compared to the freehand technique where the accuracy clocks as 64%.